krbrennan/excercism-Csharp/csharp/Extension Methods/roman-numerals/README.md

 ## Introduction

-Today, most people in the world use Arabic numerals (0–9).
 But if you travelled back two thousand years, you'd find that most Europeans were using Roman numerals instead.

 To write a Roman numeral we use the following Latin letters, each of which has a value: